AusBoone/Melody-Generator/README.md

 - Dynamic velocity in the MIDI output for a more natural sound.
 - GUI button to reload saved preferences at any time.
 - GUI can preview the generated melody before saving.
-- Web interface now previews the generated MIDI using an inline player.
+- Web interface now previews the generated melody using a WAV rendering created with FluidSynth.
 - Harmony and counterpoint tracks for multi-line melodies.
 - Optional base octave parameter to constrain the melody's register with occasional octave shifts.